-Leader Creek is a cooperative between fishermen who are utilizing the highest quality standards in Bristol Bay and a processor that is using cutting edge, state of the art filleting, freezing and packaging technology.
-Together, our goal is to achieve the highest quality in Wild Sockeye fillets and deliver it to the end user in a condition that closely resembles the salmon as they come out of the water.
+Leader Creek is a cooperative between fishermen who are implementing the highest quality standards in Bristol Bay and a processor that is using cutting edge, state of the art filleting, freezing, and packaging technology.
+Together, our goal is to maintain the highest quality in wild sockeye fillets and portions so they may ultimately be experienced as though they just came out of the water.

-Leader Creek remains progressive in it's processing.
-Although chilling is the most basic need for producing a high quality product for the consumer, many of the competition’s fishing boats do not chill at the point of harvest.
-At Leader Creek it is required.
-Our fleet uses temperature probes in our fish holds.
-We float and bleed our fish onboard.
-We use mats and salmon slides to eliminate bruising.
-Our mission is to offer the highest quality salmon possible.
+Leader Creek has led the way in the past and remains progressive with its processing.
+Despite the fact that chilling is the most basic need for quality production, many competing processors have not required their fleet to chill their fish at the point of harvest.
+Leader Creek requires our fleet to use temperature probes in our fish holds.
+It also enforces the top quality handling practices of floating and bleeding our fish onboard.
+We are required to use mats and salmon slides to achieve quality incentives.

 My personal Testimony:

-“As an Alaskan Fisherman, it has been a life long dream, to share the experience I have when I barbeque wild salmon on the back deck of the Elusive during the fishing season.
-Part of my dream has been realized each year when I have brought back fish and barbequed them up for friends in Seattle.
+“As an Alaskan Fisherman, it has been a lifelong dream to share the experience I have when I barbecue wild salmon on the back deck of the Elusive during the fishing season.
+Part of my dream has been realized each year when I have brought back fish and barbecued them up for friends in Seattle.
 I always had a few people in the crowd comment that they have never tasted salmon like this.
-I realized that they have not been able to get the quality of salmon that I have access to…… until now.
-With the quality conscious fleet and the state of the art processing and freezing technology that is being utilized by Leader Creek, this dream has become a reality”.
+I realized that they have not been able to get the quality of salmon that I have access to... until now.
+With the quality-conscious fleet and the state of the art processing and freezing technology that is being utilized by Leader Creek, this dream has become a reality”.